Listen to Les McKeown read this blog post:

 But if people are flocking in tour busses to closely inspect his or her every feature and gesture, that’s some kind of a freak you have, right there.

 Don’t equate outsider obsession with a good corporate culture.
-As JT Barnum proved, crowds throng to see some seriously weird stuff.
+As PT Barnum proved, crowds throng to see some seriously weird stuff.

 2. Your corporate vocabulary is esoteric and self-referential.